 It’s only recently that this habit of grabbing a takeaway coffee is being recognised as having a huge impact on our environment.

-What happens to our disposable cups when we throw them out
+What happens to disposable cups when we throw them out

-We can consider that depending on where these disposable coffee cups are thrown out they can end up in any number of places.
-If they are disposed of at home or whilst out and about in a normal bin they generally will end up in landfill.
+Depending on where disposable coffee cups are thrown out they can end up in any number of places.
+If they are disposed of at home or when we are out and about in a normal bin they will end up in landfill.

 The unfortunate thing about takeaway coffee cups is that hardly any of them are truely recyclable.
 Virtually all contain a plastic coating on the inside of the cup that makes it incredibly difficult to process and seperate.

-There are very few facilities in Australia that are able to recycle these cups.
-Even if people think they are doing the right thing and placing them in the recycling bins, they can often end up contaminating other recycling because most council facilities are unable to process them.
-You need to check with your local council to see if your area is able to recycle these cups from your recycling bins.
+There are very few facilities that are able to recycle these cups.
+If they are placed in regular recycling bins, they can end up contaminating other recyclable materials because most facilities are unable to process them.

 Some countries across the world are taking the lead when it comes to recycling and climate change.
 France are banning single use plastics, Germany has the Frieburg cup which a reusable cup and can be used at multiple outlets.